andres-h/gnss/README.md

 This repository contains SeisComP GNSS applications.

-The repository cannot be built standalone.
+The repository is compatible with SeisComP 4.0 and later and cannot be built standalone.
 It needs to be integrated into the `seiscomp` build environment and checked out into `src/extras/gnss`.